 - Note that we have different methodologies for companies that are negatively impacted by Covid and those that are not impacted or positively impacted by Covid while forecasting future revenues.
 For companies negatively affected by Covid, we consider the quarterly revenue recovery trajectory to forecast recovery to the pre-Covid revenue run rate.
 Beyond the recovery point, we apply the average annual growth observed three years before Covid to simulate a return to normal conditions.
 For companies registering positive revenue growth during Covid, we consider yearly average growth before Covid with a certain weight to growth during Covid and the last twelve months.

-- This Pharmaceutical Company Is A Better Pick Over Johnson & Johnson Stock
+- Which Pharmaceuticals Stock Is A Better Pick: Johnson & Johnson Or Eliquis’ Maker?

-- Will Johnson & Johnson Stock See Higher Levels Post Q3?
+- Will Johnson & Johnson Stock Rise Post Q1?

 2. Eli Lilly Is More Profitable